intake/intake/docs/source/quickstart.rst

     pip install intake

-Note that this will install with the mininum of optional requirements.
+Note that this will install with the minimum of optional requirements.
 If you want a more complete install, use `intake[complete]` instead.

 .. _Anaconda: https://www.anaconda.com/download/